Dividing Lines: A History of Segregation in Kansas City

 Nathaniel Bozarth, ethnographer and host of the “Wide Ruled” podcast, narrates this 90-minute drive, bringing in interviews from several area students and notable city figures Sid Willens, Bill Tammeus, Mamie Hughes, and Margaret May.

 “Dividing Lines” was created as a part of the Johnson County Library’s “Race Project KC.”
-The Library’s Civic Engagement Committee and Tanner Colby’s book “Some of My Best Friends are Black: The Strange Story of Integration in America” inspired much of the ongoing work of Race Project KC.
+The Library’s Civic Engagement Committee, Local History Committee, and Tanner Colby’s book “Some of My Best Friends are Black: The Strange Story of Integration in America” inspired much of the ongoing work of Race Project KC.
 This tour was made possible by support from Johnson County Library and the Kansas Humanities Council.
 It was produced by Brainroot Light & Sound.
 Written by Nathaniel Bozarth and Christopher Cook.
 The tour features music from Hermon Mehari and KC Jazz LP.

 The content of this tour may contain controversial material; such statements are not an expression of library policy.